-Our very active student green team members assume the role of stewards as they facilitate green projects and promote the tenets associated with our GREEN TEAM acronym (Grow, Recycle, Earth, Energy, Nutrition, Technology, Efficiency, Activism, & Movement).
-Check out Mrs. Yukniewicz's video: https://vimeo.com/148656508
+Our very active student green team members continue to assume the role of stewards as they facilitate green projects and promote the tenets associated with our GREEN TEAM acronym (Grow, Recycle, Earth, Energy, Nutrition, Technology, Efficiency, Activism, & Movement).
+Check out Mrs. Yukniewicz's video: https://vimeo.com/146427453

 You may also remember that our school had a Science Leadership Team that was trained through our partnership with Merck (MISE) when the corporate headquarters offices were situated in our town.
-Guided by those experiences and our work with the Next Generation Science Standards & the effective practices of science instruction, we have continued to make science a priority.
-Each grade level has a science or STEM Lab and this year, we began featuring monthly STEM speakers from the community who address our students.
+We now enjoy a similar partnership with Mickelson/ExxonMobil.
+Guided by those experiences and our work with the Next Generation Science Standards, we continue to make science a priority.
+Each grade level has a science or STEM Lab and we now have a school MakerSpace & Tinker Lab.
+This year, we expanded our monthly community STEM speaker presentations by including second graders, as well as third graders.